 I left Leeds Trinity almost a decade later feeling like I wanted to do more hands-on campaigning, for a cause close to my heart in the charity sector.
 I was a mum to two girls at this point and was convinced by the power of the outdoors on their health and wellbeing, and mine!
 I was appointed to run a national campaign which promoted the many benefits of learning outside the classroom for children.
 Again my go-to agency for creating intelligent campaign materials and helping me to generate real advocacy was Magpie.

 At this point Ged and Becky’s portfolio of clients had grown and their focus was very much moving into wider creative behaviour change to benefit people and the planet.
 Meanwhile I was promoted to the Head of Charity and then the CEO of the Council for Learning Outside the Classroom.
 I was doing lots of travel, and lobbying for children to have more education in the outdoors, but it was taking me away from Leeds and my family.
 I was also really missing the creativity of my campaigning work and impact of broader causes.
-So in 2019 when Ged and Becky approached me about a new Director role it didn’t take long for me to put my hat in the ring and place an application for the role.
-Now I get to work everyday on campaigns really close to my heart and with a purpose driven, bright and creative team of people.
+So in 2019 when Ged and Becky approached me about a new Director role it didn’t take long for me to put my hat in the ring and place an application.
+Now I get to work every day on campaigns really close to my heart and with a purpose-driven, bright and creative team of people.

 BECKY: Growing in a way that is sustainable in every sense of the word.
 We’ve always tried to do right by the people we employ, the clients who choose us and the communities we work with.
 We are continually filling our brains with knowledge about how to have a more positive impact on the world, and use entrepreneurship to find better, more balanced ways of doing business.